jozsefsallai/fiber-discord-bot/README.md

 # Fiber Discord bot

 This is a basic Discord bot that we mainly use on the Fiber Discord server to manage administrative tasks (such as member approvals).
-It is build upon [discord-akairo](https://discord-akairo.github.io).

 ## Getting Started